agoda-com/samsahai/README.md

       "component": "mariadb"
     }
     ```
-After this step, you can see the result following [minikube upgrade component](#minikube-upgrade-component) part.
+After this step, you can see the result following [minikube upgrade components](#minikube-upgrade-components) part.

 ##### Promote New Active
 1. Apply active-promotion